make-all/tuya-local/custom_components/tuya_local/devices/README.md

 ### `unit`

-//Optional. default="C" for temperature dps//
+//Optional. default="C" for temperature dps on climate devices, None for sensors.//

 For temperature dps, some devices will use Fahrenhiet.
 This needs to be indicated back to HomeAssistant by defining `unit` as "F".
-In future `unit` will also be used for other sensor types, with a bigger range of possible values.
+For sensor entities, see the HomeAssistant developer documentation for the full list of possible units (C and F are automatically translated to their Unicode equivalents, other units are currently ASCII so can be easily entered directly).

+### `class`

+//Optional.  default=None.//

+For sensors, this sets the state class of the sensor (measurement, total or total_increasing)

 ## Mapping Rules